artem-yaremchuk/marketplace-backend/README.md

 - View animal details
 - Edit and delete animal listings (by listing owner)
 - Add or remove animals from favorites
-- Filter animals by selected categories (type, gender, age, breed, location, size)
+- Filter animals by selected categories (type, gender, age, breed, location, size, date added)

 ✔ **Automatic Traits Integration Based on Animal Type and Breed**
 - On animal creation or update, size, weight, and coat are auto-filled based on animalType and breed using the static animalTraits collection.